eldargab/LT-NoQuestions/README.md

 #No questions

-LT plugin that suppresses most of `Do you want to save/discard changes?` dialogs.
+LT plugin which suppresses most of `Do you want to save..?` dialogs.

 Currently does the following:

-  * Always reloads files changed outside of LT whether they have unsaved changes or not
-  * Closes editors (tabs) for deleted files instead of marking them as dirty.
+  * When file was changed - always reload corresponding editor (whether it is dirty or not)
+  * When file was deleted - close corresponding editor
+  * When closing an editor with no corresponding file (e.g. Instarepl) - just close it.